kmc-md/KMC-MD/README.md

 # How does it work?
 ![image](https://github.com/kmc-md/KMC-MD/assets/165834656/33e70717-1763-467c-92c6-ed30997e6262)

 Our framework leverages MD to maintain a Boltzmann distribution of states, and KMC to model reactions and structural changes efficiently.
 Integrating high-resolution techniques such as Molecular Dynamics (MD) with KMC is crucial for accurately maintaining the system in thermodynamically relevant configurations on its potential energy surface (PES).
-On the other hand, atomistic MD simulations, while detailed, are limited by the short time steps (1 fs = 10<sup>-15</sup> s) to accurately capture atomic vibrations, in that way restricting simulations to microseconds.32 Overall, the inherent limitations of MD necessitate a combination with KMC to both preserve the atomic-scale detail and extend the simulation timescales significantly (10<sup>3</sup> – 10<sup>6</sup>).
+On the other hand, atomistic MD simulations, while detailed, are limited by the short time steps (1 fs = 10<sup>-15</sup> s) to accurately capture atomic vibrations, in that way restricting simulations to microseconds.
+Overall, the inherent limitations of MD necessitate a combination with KMC to both preserve the atomic-scale detail and extend the simulation timescales significantly (10<sup>3</sup> – 10<sup>6</sup>).

+# KMC stage
+The KMC stage starts with parsing the quilibrated structure and topology.
+The local environment of each H site of PVC is assessed using the rate equation below: r=C.ke^(E_a/RT) C = 1 where d > rc, otherwise C= e^(-d/r_c ) where r represents the reaction rate (s-1), k is the Arrhenius prefactor (s-1), Ea is the activation energy (kJmol-1), R is the universal gas constant, T is the system temperature, d is the distance between the H atom of PVC and O atom of NaOH, and rc is a predetermined cutoff radius of 0.4 nm based on the first solvation shell.
+Once the reaction rates are calculated for each H site of PVC, a global event list is assembled.
+A reaction event is then selected based on the Metropolis algorithm49 such that:
+∑_(j=1)^k▒R_ij ≥u_2 R_t  ≥ ∑_(j=1)^(k-1)▒R_ij 									(3)
+where k is an integer corresponding to the selected reaction event, u2 is a second uniformly distributed random number within [0,1] and Rij is the rate of the system moving from state Si to state Sj.
+Upon selecting an event, the simulation clock is then stochastically advanced to select and implement the reaction using the formula:
+Δt=  (-ln⁡(u_1))/R_t 												(4)
+where Δt is the time increment, u1 is a uniformly distributed random number in the range [0, 1] and Rt is the cumulative rate from the global event list.
+The spatial and bonded interaction parameters of each atom are also updated.

+# MD stage
+The MD stage is initiated to relax residual atomic forces (since our off-lattice approach allows atoms to move freely in 3D space), capture rapid concerted moves and atomic-scale phenomena essential to understanding the DHC kinetics.
+The output structure from the KMC stage is subjected to an initial energy minimization step via the steepest descent algorithm to an energy tolerance (Etol) < 500 kJmol-1nm-1 to resolve short interatomic distances and prevent numerical instabilities.
+This is followed by a 50 ps NVT ensemble run takes place to thermalize the system to the desired temperature using the velocity rescaling thermostat.41 Subsequently, a second energy minimization step, again using the steepest descent algorithm further relaxes the system to Etol < 100kJ mol-1nm-1 to allow for larger time steps that enhance its time-advancing capabilities.
+The system is then equilibrated in the NPT ensemble for 500 ps to resolve any remaining unstable interatomic forces.

 # Instructions for Running KMC-MD Simulation:
 This script was created for the execution of Kinetic Monte Carlo (KMC) coupled with Molecular Dynamics (MD) simulations, for studying the dehydrochlorination (DHC) process of PVC.